-You want to get from here to a comfortable retirement.
+You want to get from here to retirement.
 Two suggestions: Start with a plan.
 And start right away.
 Read on and get ready to take a step in the right direction.

 Not sure where to start?